Year 9 at Emmaus College (Y9@E) addresses fundamental realities about late-Middle Years learners.

 Mind & Body

-Adolescent mental and physical health is vitally important.
-As our teenagers continue to develop an emerging sense of their own young adult identity, one of the most important ways we can help is to educate about the many facets of a healthy life.
-The following units are covered:
+As teenagers continue to develop an emerging sense of their own young adult identity, one of the most important ways we can help is to educate about the many facets of a healthy life.
+The following units are covered in this wellbeing-based program:

-Drug & Alcohol Education, Nurture Self-Image and Relationships, Pathways, Resilience, Mindfulness, Study Skills and Transition skills (into Year 10).
+- Resilience, Mindfulness, Study Skills and Transition skills into Year 10

 Student engagement in school thrives when students can connect their learning to the real world.
-All students will complete two of the following recognised certificate courses:
+The Y9@E Certificates Program supports students in developing skills and experience while also gaining recognised certificates in the following short courses.

 - Cake Decorating